snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 since he was 16.
 For seven long years, he'd dreamed of finally escaping the boredom and doldrums of Vectra and finding true adventure.
 But now that the moment was at hand, the gravity of the situation was finally settling in.
-He could feel the butterflies in his stomach, and slight shake in his hands, and the fine layer of sweat that suddenly coated his forehead.
+He could feel the butterflies in his stomach, the slight shake in his hands, and the fine layer of sweat that suddenly coated his forehead.